ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 ## Constant distribution

 The most basic model is to assume that the distribution is constant across time instants.
-If this assumption is true we just need to estimate it's parameters (the problem now is a statistical one).
+If this assumption is true we just need to estimate it's parameters.
 Recall that we want to estimate the optimal allocation:

 $w=\Sigma^{-1} \mu$